JoshDeiner/audio/documentation/project_outline.md

 Develop an interface that allows the AI to request or simulate simple OS-level interactions (in a sandboxed, secure way).

-6. Document Store
-Add the ability to read/write documents in persistent storage.

 Eventually allow the AI to query or synthesize insights from saved documents.